Djokovic To Face Kyrgios In Blockbuster Wimbledon Final - UrduPoint

 Djokovic To Face Kyrgios In Blockbuster Wimbledon Final

-London, July 8 (UrduPoint / Pakistan Point News - 8th Jul, 2022 ) :Record-breaking Novak Djokovic hit top form after a slow start against Britain's Cameron Norrie on Friday, reaching an eighth Wimbledon final, where he will face Nick Kyrgios.
+London, July 8 (UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :Record-breaking Novak Djokovic hit top form after a sluggish start against Britain's Cameron Norrie on Friday, reaching an eighth Wimbledon final, where he will face Nick Kyrgios.

 The Serbian top seed was uncharacteristically off-colour in the first set but roared back to win 2-6, 6-3, 6-2, 6-4, playing near-flawless tennis.